Exact holographic tensor networks for the Motzkin spin chain: Discussion

-The results of this manuscript represent a significant achievement in relation to tensor network descriptions of quantum states, as there are no previous examples of holographic networks (MERA or otherwise) that exactly describe the exact ground state of a gapless system in the thermodynamic limit, barring possible exceptions based on network realizations of the Fourier transform~\cite{ferris2014fourier}.
+The results presented here offer an exact analytic hierarchical tensor network representation of the ground state of a gapless system in the thermodynamic limit.
+Related works include networks based on network realizations of the Fourier transform~\cite{ferris2014fourier} and recent works on holographic tensor networks for disordered systems~\cite{jahn2020central}.
 While recent advances utilizing wavelets have allowed for the analytic construction of MERA that approximate the ground states of certain lattice CFTs with arbitrarily high precision ~\cite{Evenbly2016,haegeman2018rigorous}, these constructions only become exact in the limit of infinite bond dimension.
 The inability of a finite bond dimension MERA to achieve an exact representation of a CFT can be understood as a direct consequence of the finite-width light cone in MERA, which, at finite bond dimension, can only support a finite number of scaling operators~\cite{pfeifer2009entanglement}.
 This is incompatible with achieving an exact representation of a CFT, which typically possess an infinite set of scaling operators.
-However, this suggests that one should consider holographic networks of the form derived in this manuscript, which replace the (local) unitary disentangling with a (non-local) disentangling implemented by an MPO, more generally, as these do not have the limitation of only supporting a finite number of scaling operators.
+However, this suggests that one should consider hierarchical networks of the form derived in this Article, which replace the (local) unitary disentangling with a (non-local) disentangling implemented by an MPO, more generally, as these do not have the limitation of only supporting a finite number of scaling operators.
 Indeed, our present work opens the exciting possibility that other systems, potentially including ground states of lattice CFTs, could also have an exact representation as a (finite bond dimension) network of this form.
 Notice also, that if the MPO disentangler was required to be a unitary operator~\cite{cirac2017matrix,csahinouglu2017matrix}, one could achieve a quasi-local RG transformation that may still be computationally viable as a variational ansatz.
-It thus remains an interesting avenue for future research to investigate whether such an ansatz, which sacrifices the exact locality present in a standard MERA, could lead to improved numeric simulation algorithms.
+It thus remains an interesting avenue for future research to investigate whether a non-unitary hierarchical tensor network ansatz, which sacrifices the exact locality present in a standard MERA, could lead to improved numeric simulation algorithms.